Thankful for the Cross

-As they nailed him to the cross, his bloody, torn back would press into the base of the cross.
+As they nailed Him to the cross, his bloody, torn back would press into the base of the cross.
 Can you imagine the pain?
 He would be trying to balance His weight on a pole while bearing the pain of nails driven through His hands and feet.

 Why did God allow His Son to go through that?
 Why did Jesus willingly subject Himself to the agony of a crucifixion?
 It’s because He loved us.

-We only have an inkling of an idea what death on a cross feels like.
-Movies, paintings, and people who get “crucified” once a year, portray a "clean" version of death on a cross.
+We only have an inkling of an idea of what death on a cross feels like.
+Movies, paintings, and people who get “crucified” once a year, portray a “clean” version of death on a cross.
 They attempt to belittle the sacrifice of a Savior who died for our sins.